Mohosin999/Case-Study/AI-Based Resume Builder Application/README.md

 - **Reusable Components:** A modular approach simplified development and improved code reusability.
 - **Performance Optimization:** Techniques like lazy loading and optimized rendering improved responsiveness and user experience.
 - **Debugging Mindset:** Encountering bugs (like typed routes in Next.js 15 and print layout issues) reinforced the importance of deep debugging and fallback strategies.

----

-### 🧪 Test Code Journey

-- Initially, I attempted to set up a test environment twice but quit due to recurring errors.
-- Every fix seemed to trigger a new error, leading to frustration.
-- Before trying a third time, I **revised my test knowledge**, re-learned testing classes, and analyzed error patterns.
-- On my **third attempt**, I successfully configured the test environment, wrote meaningful test cases, and understood the purpose of each test.
-- This experience taught me the importance of **perseverance, structured learning, and error analysis** when working with testing frameworks.